-If you’re looking for a hidden gem in Northwest Indiana or if you’re a history buff you may want to visit the Century of Progress Homes at the Indiana Dunes National Lakeshore.
+If you’re looking for a hidden gem in Northwest Indiana or if you’re a history buff you may want to visit the Century of Progress Homes at the Indiana Dunes National Park.
 These five homes were originally built for the 1933 Chicago World’s Fair, showing off the modern architectural design of the time.
 The homes are listed on the National Register of Historic Places and once a year there is a ranger-led tour of the five homes.

 Armco-Ferro House: This affordable home was designed to be mass-produced, using steel panels for walls and not using a traditional frame.

 Cypress Log Cabin: The traditional-style log cabin was built to be a home in the mountains.
 The cypress logs have held up well against Indiana’s summers and winters.

 Florida Tropical House: This bright pink home is one of the most noticeable in Beverly Shores.
 It was designed for southern Florida living and includes open terraces and combines the indoors and outdoors in the living spaces.

 Wieboldt-Rostone House: Using an artificial stone mix called Rostone, this house was supposed to stand the test of time, never needing repairs.
 Unfortunately, the stone online lasted until the 1950s.

 House of Tomorrow: This home was dubbed as the “house of the future” and included its very own airplane hangar!
 Glass walls offer views from every angle.
 This was among the most popular homes in the exhibit.
 Other “wow” features were air-conditioning, dishwashers and electronics to open kitchen and garage doors.